Reservoir nature reserves & Wendover Woods

 - Turn left on to the lane, your direction 270° initially, with a fine view of Coombe Hill and its monument ahead to your left.
 In 300 metres the lane comes out into a residential estate , and you continue straight on in the same direction along Barlow Road.

 - In 40 metres you cross over Wolverton Crescent to your left and continue straight on.
 In 100 metres you come to a crossroads, again with Wolverton Crescent to your left (and with Hampden Road going straight on) and you turn right, by the red letter box in the wall, down Colet Road.
 In 100 metres, this takes you down to a service road running parallel to the A4011.

 - Cross the service road and cross over the main road (the A4011).
 Turn left on the A4011, your direction 225°, and in 15 metres turn right on Manor Road, your direction 310°.
 Follow this road, ignoring all ways off.
-In 250 metres cross the bridge over the southern end of the Wendover Arm Canal.
+In 250 metres cross the bridge over the southern end of the Wendover Arm Canal (the short cut along the canal rejoins here).
 In a further 160 metres, at the A413 junction, turn left, your direction 150°.

-- In 200 metres you pass the George & Dragon pub and Tai restaurant on your left-hand side and, in a further 10 metres, by the clock tower, follow the A413 right, your direction 230°.
+- In 200 metres you pass the George and Dragon pub and Thai restaurant on your left-hand side and, in a further 10 metres, by the clock tower, follow the A413 right, your direction 230°.
 This is Wendover High Street.
 In 70 metres you pass the Red Lion Hotel on your left-hand side (which serves tea).

 - Continue up the hill, ignoring a road to the left in 50 metres (signposted ‘library’).
 50 metres beyond this, Rumsey’s Chocolaterie , one of the suggested tea places, is on the right-hand side (located in an old brick building that used to house a bank).